manigandancodes/100-days-of-code/log.md

 Today, I experimented with lots of css-in-js solutions, but by far, my most favorite one is styled-jsx, it provides lots of features, and NextJs has built-in support for styled-jsx, so we don't have to do any configurations🥳I love it!♥️
 #webdev #CSSinJS #code

+### Day 72: January 14, 2020
+Today, I learned more about react server-side rendering using NextJs, also I tried Rust-lang it's great, I haven't learned the syntax yet because I'm currently busy with exams😞, but I'll start learning it in a few weeks.
+#webdev
+#coding
+#SSR
+#React
+#dev